hochgenug/BADW/README.md

     * When coming from betaserie, redirect on the selected serie
     * On the search page, display the lang and the resolution
     * On the search page, highlight the 1080p and 720p files
+    * On the search page, auto scroll to the results
+    * On the season page, auto scroll to the season quality buttons
+    * Remove unneeded stuff and add auto scroll
 * protect-zt.com
     * Bypass the qaptcha
     * Auto click on the links